Oculus unveils standalone virtual reality headset

 Oculus Go headsets will be priced at US$199 when they begin shipping early next year, Zuckerberg said during a keynote presentation at an annual developers conference in the Silicon Valley city of San Jose.

-Zuckerberg touted Oculus Go as the first product in a "sweet spot" between smartphones and powerful desktop computers.
+Zuckerberg touted Oculus Go as the first product in a "sweet spot" between virtual experiences using smartphones and those handled by powerful desktop computers.

 "It's an all-new, standalone headset that doesn't require you to snap in a phone or plug in a cable," Zuckerberg said.